-GUI field Description Destination IP/Netmask Displays the destination IP address and subnet of packets subject to the static route.
-A setting of 0.0.0.0/0.0 indicates that the route matches all destination IP addresses.
+GUI field Description Enabled Displays the route status.
+Destination IP/Netmask Displays the destination IP address and subnet of packets subject to the static route.
+A setting of $0.0.0.0/0.0.0$ indicates that the route matches all destination IP addresses.
 Gateway Displays the IP address of the next-hop router to which packets subject to the static route will be forwarded.
 Interface The interface that this route applies to.
+Comment Displays any notes on the static route.

-- Either click New to add a route or double-click a route to modify it.
+- 2. Either click New to add a route or double-click a route to modify it.
 A Routing Entry dialog appears. - 3.
 Select Enable to activate the static route. - 4.
-In Destination IP/netmask, enter the destination IP address and netmask of packets that will be subject to this static route - To create a default route that will match all packets, enter 0.0.0.0.0.0.0.0.0. - 5.
-Select the interface that this route applies to. - 6.
+In Destination IP/netmask, enter the destination IP address and netmask of packets that will be subject to this static route.

+To create a default route that will match all packets, enter 0.0.0.0.0.0.0.0.0.

+- 5. Select the interface that this route applies to. - 6.
 In Gateway, type the IP address of the next-hop router to which the FortiVoice Gateway will forward packets subject to this static route.
 This router must know how to route packets to the destination IP addresses that you have specified in Destination IP/netmask.
 For an Internet connection, the next hop routing gateway routes traffic to the Internet. - 7.
 In Comments, enter any notes you have for the route. - 8.
 Click Create or OK.